smithy-lang/smithy-kotlin/docs/design/request-compression-trait.md

 * **Author(s)**: Omar Perez

 ## Abstract
-This document covers the design and implementation to support request compression.
+This document covers the design and implementation to support [request compression](https://smithy.io/2.0/spec/behavior-traits.html?highlight=requestcompression#requestcompression-trait).
 Request compression refers to compressing the payload of a request prior to sending it to a service reducing the overall payload size.
 Request compression is used to reduce the overall number of requests and the bandwidth required to send data to the service.
 It assumes familiarity with the Smithy IDL, compression algorithms, interceptors, and middleware.

 ## Design

 ### Client Experience
-The client experience should be seamless.

 Here is how a client might use/configure this: